Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

     5.  the URG bit is used to indicate that there is data in this segment that the sending-side upper-layer entity has marked as “urgent.”The location of the last byte of this urgent data is indicated by the 16-bit urgent data pointer field

 - The sequence number for a segment is the <mark>byte-stream number of the first byte in the segment</mark>.
-- The acknowledgment number that a host  puts in its segment is the sequence number of the next byte the host  is expecting from its peer host.
+- The acknowledgment number that a host  puts in its segment is <mark>the sequence number of the next byte</mark> the host  is expecting from its peer host.
 - TCP only acknowledges bytes up to the first missing byte in the stream, TCP is said to provide <mark>cumulative acknowledgments</mark>.
 -  when a host receives out-of-order segments in a TCP connection,it keeps the out-of-order bytes and waits for the missing bytes to fill in the gaps.